jesogon/balearic-mhws-study/README.md

 ## License

-This code have been developped by Arthur Gonnet, and are licensed under the GNU General Public License v3.0 (GPLv3).
+This code have been developped by Arthur Gonnet, and is licensed under the GNU General Public License v3.0 (GPLv3).

-This code include a modified version of the *marineHeatWaves* module for python developped by Eric C. J. Oliver (see https://github.com/ecjoliver/marineHeatWaves), under GPLv3 license.
+This code includes a modified version of the *marineHeatWaves* module for python developped by Eric C. J. Oliver (see https://github.com/ecjoliver/marineHeatWaves), under GPLv3 license.

-This code include the *pyMannKendall* module for python developped by Md.
+This code uses the *pyMannKendall* module for python developped by Md.
 Manjurul Hussain and Ishtiak Mahmud (see https://github.com/mmhs013/pyMannKendall), under MIT license.

-This work make use of E.U.
+This work makes use of E.U.
 Copernicus Marine Service Information; https://doi.org/10.48670/moi-00173; https://doi.org/10.25423/CMCC/MEDSEA_MULTIYEAR_PHY_006_004_E3R1, under a permissive license.

 ## Contact